revosystems/slate/source/includes/_intouch.md

 ## Prerequisites

-To be able to use this type of request you must need a `Revo InTouch` account and an `access token` showed in the Back-Office.
+To be able to use this type of request you need a `Revo InTouch` account and an `access token` available in the Back-Office.

-1. Login into the desired account
+1. Login in the desired account
 2. Go to Others > [Development](https://revointouch.works/development) and get the Api Token

 ## Basic usage